An Evolution Equation Approach to Linear Quantum Field Theory: Introduction

 \section{Introduction}

-The wave equation or, more generally, the Klein-Gordon equation on curved Lorentzian manifolds is one of classic topics of linear partial differential equations \cite{leray,friedlander,bar}.
+The wave equation or, more generally, the Klein--Gordon equation on curved Lorentzian manifolds is one of the classic topics of linear partial differential equations \cite{leray,friedlander,bar}.
 One could expect that it is difficult to find new important concepts in this subject.
-However, the present paper introduces a pair of objects associated to Klein-Gordon equation, which we believe are rather fundamental and to a large extent have been overlooked in the mathematical literature: the Feynman and anti-Feynman inverse (called also the Feynman and anti-Feynman propagator).
+However, the present paper analyzes a few natural objects associated to the Klein--Gordon equation, which we believe are rather fundamental and to a large extent were overlooked in the mathematical literature until quite recently.
+These objects include the \emph{(in-out) Feynman and anti-Feynman inverse} (or \emph{propagator}), and various well-posed realizations of the \emph{Klein--Gordon operator}.
+A proof of the existence of the Feynman and anti-Feynman propagators under rather mild assumptions is probably the main result of our paper.

-Quantum Field Theory (QFT) on curved spacetimes is another classic subject, less known than the wave equation, however also possessing a large literature \cite{brunetti-fredenhagen,bar-fredenhagen,hollands-wald1,hollands-wald2,hollands-wald3,hollands}.
-In this literature linear QFT is usually treated as well understood and the main effort is devoted to define renormalized products of fields in interacting theories, mostly as formal power series in the coupling constant.
-It is often overlooked that linear QFT and its (often infinite) renormalization can be studied nonperturbatively, without using formal power series.
-The Feynman and anti-Feynman inverses play there a central role.
-In fact, when we compute the scattering operator by expanding it into Feynman diagrams, the Feynman propagator is associated to each internal line.
+The Feynman and anti-Feynman propagators play a central role when we compute the scattering operator in Quantum Field Theory (QFT) on curved spacetimes.
+In fact, the Feynman propagator is associated to each internal line of a Feynman diagram.

+The Feynman propagator is thus crucial in the global approach to QFT, involving the whole spacetime, when one wants to compute the scattering operator.
+Our results are thus complementary to a large mathematical literature devoted to QFT on curved spacetimes involving the \emph{local} approach \cite{brunetti-fredenhagen,bar-fredenhagen,hollands-wald1,hollands}.